humank/amazonmq-demo/README.md

 This is a sample project to demonstrate how to send the messages to AmazonMQ - Active MQ TOPIC.
 The TOPIC message consuming mechanism could support multiple consumers to execute the durable consuming process.
 In addtion, this sample also support the Dead-Letter-Queue design which provied the second chance to resolve the runtime exception issues.

+## Setup the environment

+> Provision the AmazonMQ ActiveMQ from console or any IaC tools, then save the brokeruri, username and password to Parameter Stores, so that you won't disclosure the credentials.

+ParameterStore path :

+BrokerUri - /amazonmq/activemq/brokeruri

+UserName - /amazonmq/activemq/username

+Password - /amazonmq/activemq/password

 ## How to run the demo

 Start the consumer.